 In the dialog that opens, select the methods to implement and click OK.

-Generate properties from usage
+Generate methods and properties from their usages

 You can generate an empty stub for a property that you want to use but have not yet defined.